TaDaa/vimade/README.md

 </summary>
 <br>

-There are a number of ways to specify the configuration for **Vimade** .
-Most users will be interested in manipulating the fadelevel and/or tint.
-**Vimade** can be configured via vimscript if you prefer a general config that is compatibile with both Neovim and Vim.
+There are a number of options and ways to configure **Vimade**.
+Most users will only be interested in manipulating the fadelevel and tint. **Vimade** can be configured using vimscript if you prefer a general config that is compatibile with both Neovim and Vim.
-It can also be configured with Lua and Python if you prefer a specific config or want an advanced configuration that includes animations, recipes, or conditional functions.
+It can also be configured with Lua or Python specific configurations, which allow you to enable animations, recipes, and conditional functions.

-If you are configuring **Vimade** directly in your vimrc, add the following at the start:
+If you are configuring **Vimade** using vimscript in your vimrc, add the following:

 *<sub>::vimscript::</sub>*
 ```vim
 let g:vimade = {}
 ```

-The initialization above will ensure that you have a vimade object initialized regardless of where you need it.  **Vimade** will initialize its own if it doesn't find one.
+The initialization above ensures that you have a vimade object initialized regardless of where you need it.  **Vimade** will initialize its own if it doesn't find one.
 This object is automatically extended with the default values, so don't worry about adding every option.

 Now you can start customizing vimade: